 Does my sexiness upset you?
 Does it come as a surprise That I dance like I've got diamonds At the meeting of my thighs?

 Out of the huts of history's shame I rise Up from a past that's rooted in pain I rise I'm a black ocean, leaping and wide, Welling and swelling I bear in the tide.
 Leaving behind nights of terror and fear I rise Into a daybreak that's wondrously clear I rise Bringing the gifts that my ancestors gave, I am the dream and the hope of the slave.
 I rise I rise I rise.
-Maya Angelou Jill Trenorden"Lady J "Just happy 😀
+Maya Angelou Jill Trenorden"Lady J "Formulating a plan

 Do not go gentle into that good night, Old age should burn and rave at close of day; Rage, rage against the dying of the light.